Webinars and Workshops

 After your admission: Applying for your Immigration Documents

-In order to best support our students, this workshop will be offered on a monthly basis from November through April.
-We also encourage you to read the detailed information on our website about applying for your immigration documents based on your situation.
+We encourage you to read the detailed information on our website about applying for your immigration documents based on your situation.
 Immigration information is subject to change, so in addition to attending our webinars please ensure that you are validating information on the government websites.

 Accompanying Family Members